espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

 Validating a check character is straightforward: compute Σ aᵢ·Pⁱ; verify that the result is a zero vector.
-It does involve writing custom matrix multiplication and addition primitives to ensure that they are all computed modulo the cardinal.
+It does involve writing custom matrix operations to ensure that they are all computed modulo the cardinal.

 Unsurprisingly, the performance is not all that great: